natesymer/FHSTwitterEngine/README.markdown

 You should use the included versions instead of other version of the libraries because the included versions are *considerably* better.

 **Fixes for some common problems** (and best practices)

-- If you have any errors concerning multiple declarations for any class, check to make sure that any class is not importing another class which is importing the first class (AKA `#import` loop)
+- If you have any errors concerning multiple declarations for any class, check to make sure that any class is not importing another class which is importing the first class (AKA `#import` loop - A imports B which imports A which imports B...)